tc39/proposal-partial-application/README.md

   |> _ => clamp(0, 100, _); // deeply nested stack, the pipe to `clamp` is *inside* the previous arrow function.
 ```

-However, there are several of limitations with these approaches:
+However, there are several limitations with these approaches:

 * `bind` can only fix the leading arguments of a function.
 * `bind` requires you explicitly specify the `this` receiver.